What is the IVA register?

 If debts mount up, it may sometimes be necessary for an individual to use certain legal procedures to restructure how they pay those debts back.
 One of these options is called an Individual Voluntary Arrangement (IVA).
 You can read more in-depth information on how IVAs work in our article about the process, but an IVA is essentially an agreement between creditors and someone who owes them money.

 It means someone in debt can repay it on a more realistic schedule without creditors being able to take legal action for the duration of the agreement.
-There was also previously something called a Fast Track Voluntary Arrangement (FTVA), but these was abolished in England and Wales in 2015.

 An IVA is an insolvency solution, alongside Debt Relief Orders (DROs) and bankruptcy, for people who cannot repay their debts.
 Insolvency solutions have long-term consequences for your finances and your ability to access credit, so they should not be entered into lightly.
 It is worth getting free impartial advice from a service like the National Debtline, to see if there are any other options.